Co-Site/InfoTool/docs/SUBSITES.md

 ## Load Prepared Subsites

 This project ships an example subsite configuration and provides fixtures for a subsite with a custom theme.
-In a terminal, run `python manage.py loaddata fixtures/subsite_leverkusen.json`.
+In a terminal, run `python manage.py loaddata fixtures/subsite_red.json`.

 However, fixtures are a bit brittle to maintain over time.
 So use with care.
 Alternatively, use backup/restore once subsites are created.

-Follow the next steps to create subsites manually.
+Follow the next steps to create a subsite manually.

 ## Manually Add a New Subsite

-In order to add a new subsite *subsite_name*:
+In order to add a new subsite *my_subsite*:

-1. Add a folder at `templates/subsites/*subsite_name*/`
+1. Add a folder at `templates/subsites/my_subsite/`
-2. Create folders `*subsite_name*/templates/geonode-mapstore-client/snippets`
+2. Create folders `my_subsite/templates/geonode-mapstore-client/snippets`
 3. For extending the base template file, add `snippets/custom_theme.html` (see theming guide linked above for details) or ovewrite individual section templates like `brand_navbar.html`, `footer.html` etc.
 4. In order for the subsite custom theming to take effect, it needs to be configured through Django admin panel at `http://{host}/admin`